zsolutions-io/aleo-dcp/README.md

 ### Governance DApp UI

-Incoming React frontend application built with `aleo-wallet-adapter` package, for validators.
+Incoming React frontend application built with `aleo-wallet-adapter` package.
+It is made for validators to manage Governance of the protocol.

 **`validator/ui`**: TODO.